JackDougherty/jack-site/_portfolio/05housing.md

 excerpt: "Mapping barriers and progress on home affordability"
 ---
 <!-- TODO REVISE and expand -->
-Description to come... intro text should be visible above the category posts!
+Description to come... intro text should be visible above the category posts... testing grid layout!